BioKIDS home

 What roles do they have in the ecosystem?

 Because northern cardinals eat large quantities of seeds and fruits, they may help disperse seeds for some plants.
-They may also have an effect on the composition of plant communities because they are seed predators and seed dispersers.
+They may also affect the composition of plant communities because they are seed predators and seed dispersers.

 Northern cardinals provide food for their predators.
-They also sometimes raise the chicks of brown-headed cowbirds that lay eggs in their nests.
+They also sometimes raise the chicks of brown-headed cowbirds that are brood parasites and lay eggs in the nests of other birds.
 This helps local brown-headed cowbird populations.
 Northern cardinals also provide habitat for many internal and external parasites.

 Do they cause problems?